PsuedoGuy2020/Login2Xplore-Internship-Round-2/README.md

 # JSONPOWER DB FORM
-This is a web based project on form validation and data storage using JsonPowerDb
+This is a web based project on form validation and data storage in database using JsonPowerDb.